andreasbm/lit-translate/README.md

 **Features**

 * Simple API that can return a translation for a given key using the dot notation (eg. `get("home.header.title")`)
-* Register a translations loader and choose how to parse and load the files yourself.
 * Works with well with JSON based translation structure.
 * Can interpolate values into the translations.
+* Customizable (choose your own translations loader, how to interpolate values, empty placeholder etc).
 * Caches the translations for maximum performance.
-* Contains a `lit-html` directive that automatically updates when the language updates.
+* Contains a `lit-html` directive that automatically updates when the language changes.
 * Approximately 800 bytes gzipped.

 ## 🎉 Install the dependency